everinurmind/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Thanks to Microverse team, for all help and support on this project.
+Thanks to Cindy Shin, whos original design on Behance was used to create this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>